 In Tables 2 and 3, we report results on 300 hour Switchboard conversational telephone speech task.
-The GMM-HMM systems and the language models used for the Switchboard task are similar to those described in [20].
-The leaves of the phonetic decision tree, used for the GMM-HMM system, correspond to the output units of neural network acoustic models.
-Results using the language models described in [20], are presented in Table 2.
+The GMM-HMM system, used to generate the alignments for neural network training, and the language model are similar to those described in [20].
+Results comparing DNN and TDNN architectures are presented in Table 2.